 The IGOE Exam is a written and clinical exam that assesses the applicant's current knowledge, skill and judgment as it relates to the practise of optometry in Canada.
 It is administered in Toronto by the Touchstone Institute and the cost of the IGOE Exam is $5,000 per attempt.

-Step 4 (if required): International Optometry Bridging Program (IOBP)
+Step 4 (if required): Bridge Training/Advanced Standing Program

-Details of the International Optometric Bridging Program can be found on the University of Waterloo IOBP web page.
-Canadian citizenship, permanent resident status or convention refugee status must be established prior to participating in either bridging program.
+For more information, visit the University of Waterloo IOBP web page.
+Canadian citizenship, permanent resident status or convention refugee status must be established prior to participating in a bridging program.

 Step 5: OEBC Exam & OSCE